-At KARI, we live by our mission, vision and values.
+At KARI Limited, we live by our mission, vision, and values.
 These are reflected in all aspects of the work that we do.

 Building strength in families and services.

-Our Board of Directors is made up of six individuals, each with their own vast range of knowledge and experience that will ensure KARI’s future growth and success for years to come.
+KARI Ltd and KARI Foundation Board of Directors are made up of six individuals, each with their own vast range of knowledge and experience that will ensure our future growth and community success for years to come.